 - online mentoring (LAO LAW will connect the requesting lawyer with a practitioner for assistance with practice issues)

 LAO LAW publishes weekly editions of The Bottom Line newsletters reporting on recent case law in family, criminal and refugee law as well as legislative changes that are significant to legal aid lawyers.
 These publications are available by email subscription for all legal aid lawyers (duty counsel, staff and private bar).
 Lawyers can subscribe through the LAO LAW website.

-LAO LAW online services
+LAO LAW research services